 When seeking therapeutic health services, it’s important to look past the official diagnosis.
 Beneath the label is a unique person with their own history, experiences, and health.
 The best way to address mental health is to take a whole-person approach to care.

 Instead of treating one condition and then moving on to the next, dual diagnosis treatment takes a comprehensive view of the situation.
 Dual diagnosis treatment means addressing more than one issue at a time.
-Simultaneous treatment takes the person into consideration and is a more holistic and effective approach.
+Simultaneous therapy takes the person into consideration and is a more holistic and effective approach.

 What to Expect From Dual Diagnosis Treatment

 Just like other therapeutic health services, dual diagnosis treatment starts with a personal evaluation.
 This is a chance for patients to discuss their history, symptoms, and concerns for the future.
-This is also an opportunity for medical professionals to make a formal diagnosis and develop a plan for medication-assisted treatment.
+This is also an opportunity for medical professionals to make a formal diagnosis and develop a plan for medication-assisted therapy.

 Dual Diagnosis Treatment at PACE Mental Health Houston

-At PACE Mental Health Houston, patients can have access to dual diagnosis support and treatment as necessary.
+At PACE Mental Health Houston, patients can have access to dual diagnosis support and therapy as necessary.
 We offer a variety of behavioral and mental health services to combat co-occurring disorders.
 Additionally, patients have access to flexible appointment scheduling and short wait times.

 Dual diagnosis treatment includes two or more mental health conditions.
 Just a few of those conditions that can be treated at PACE Mental Health include: